 - Complete a Language, Literacy and Numeracy assessment and achieve a minimum exit level 3 in Reading and Numeracy.
 The LLN is determined by the Department of Education but administered by Strategix after enrolment.

 VET student loans will not be approved for students who do not meet eligibility requirements.
+A VET student loan gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.
 For more information on VET Student Loans and eligibility view the fact sheets on the Department of Education and Training website www.education.gov.au/vet-student-loans

 There are no interest charged on HELP debts.
 The HELP debt is, however, indexed each year. it increases annually to maintain its real value, adjusting in line with changes in the cost of living.

-Although the loan does not incur any interest, a 20 per cent loan applies to full fee paying students.
-The loan fee does not count towards your FEE-HELP limit.
+Although the loan does not incur any interest, a 20 per cent loan fee applies to all full fee paying students.
 A VET Student Loan gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.

 How is a VET Student Loan repaid?
 The Australian Government pays the amount of the loan direct to a student’s provider for tuition fees.
 Students make repayments on their loans through the Australian Taxation System for each financial year they earn over the threshold.
 The threshold changes each year.
-For the 2016-17 financial year the threshold is $54,869.
+For the 2020-21 financial year the threshold is $46,620.
 The amount you repay each year is calculated as a percentage of your repayment income.
 It increases and decreases with your income.
-The repayments range from a minimum of 4% to a maximum of 8% per annum of your income.
+The repayments range from a minimum of 1% to a maximum of 10% per annum of your taxable income.
 For years in which you earn under the repayment threshold there are no mandatory repayments.

-For example: If your loan is $5,000, and you earn $55,000 in the financial year, you will make a repayment equal to 4% of $55,000.
-This means you will make a total repayment of $2,200 leaving a balance of $2,800 which can be paid in subsequent years.
+For example: If your loan is $5,000, and your taxable income is $60,000 in one financial year, you will make a repayment equal to 2.5% of $60,000.
+This means you will make a total repayment of $1,500 leaving a loan balance of $3,500 which will be paid in subsequent years.
 Students can also elect to make voluntary repayments to pay off their loan sooner.
 For more information read the fact sheets Department of Education and Training website www.education.gov.au/vet-student-loans

 Applying for VET Student Loans: